-Any changes or deviations in the detailed plans and specifications after approval of the applicable stormwater management permit shall be filed with, and accepted by, the Hendricks County Drainage Board and/or Hendricks County Surveyor prior to the land development involving the change.
+Any changes or deviations in the detailed plans and specifications after approval of the applicable stormwater management approval/permit shall be filed with, and accepted by, Hendricks County prior to the land development involving the change.
 Copies of the changes, if accepted, shall be attached to the original plans and specifications.